View a markdown version of this page

 Train a Model

 In this step, you choose a training algorithm and run a training job for the model.
-The Amazon SageMaker Python SDK provides framework estimators and generic estimators to train your model while orchestrating the machine learning (ML) lifecycle accessing the SageMaker AI features for training and the AWS infrastructures, such as Amazon Elastic Container Registry (Amazon ECR), Amazon Elastic Compute Cloud (Amazon EC2), Amazon Simple Storage Service (Amazon S3).
-For more information about SageMaker AI built-in framework estimators, see Frameworksin the Amazon SageMaker Python SDK documentation.
+The Amazon SageMaker Python SDK provides classes to train your model while orchestrating the machine learning (ML) lifecycle accessing the SageMaker AI features for training and the AWS infrastructures, such as Amazon Elastic Container Registry (Amazon ECR), Amazon Elastic Compute Cloud (Amazon EC2), Amazon Simple Storage Service (Amazon S3).
 For more information about built-in algorithms, see Built-in algorithms and pretrained models in Amazon SageMaker.

 Choose the Training Algorithm